Okta IDP Integration

 - Within Okta, you will need to create the users and groups that match the desired organizational structured.

-- Within Ubiq, you will need to create Dataset Groups that correspond to the organizational names within Okta.
+- Within Ubiq, you will need to create Access Groups that correspond to the organizational names within Okta.

-- Within Ubiq, you will also need to create Datasets and assign them to the Dataset Groups indicating authorized access between the users of the group and the corresponding datasets.
+- Within Ubiq, you will also need to create Datasets and assign them to the Access Groups indicating authorized access between the users of the group and the corresponding datasets.

 - Once the data in the respective systems has been created, you will need to setup the SCIM integration within Okta to sync the data to Ubiq.
 You will also need to setup the IDP information within Ubiq in order to authenticate users within Okta.